smikitky/utrad-werewolf/packages/docs/docs/log-format.md

 ## Top-level Keys

-- `agents`: The basic information about each player, including its current surviging status.
+- `agents`: The basic information about each player, including their current survival status.
 When the game has been finished, contains the final status.
+- `startedAt`: Contains the timestamp of when the game started.
 - `finishedAt`: Contains the timestamp if this game has been finished (either successfully or forcibly).
 - `abortedAt`: Contains the timestamp if this game was forcibly aborted by a God user.
 - `status`: An object that contains the current status of the game (if the game is finished, contains the final status).